 indicates the person’s approval of the information in the electronic consent

-Whenever a student is 18 or is attending an institution of postsecondary education, the rights accorded to and the consent required of the parent of the student will thereafter only be accorded to and required of the eligible student unless the school district has received notice that a court has awarded legal guardianship beyond the age of majority or the student is dependent on the parent/legal guardian for support and is claimed as dependent for tax purposes under the Internal Revenue Code.
+Whenever a student is 18 or is attending an institution of postsecondary education, the rights accorded to and the consent required of the parent/legal guardian of the student will thereafter only be accorded to and required of the eligible student unless the district has received notice that a court has awarded legal guardianship beyond the age of majority or the student is dependent on the parent/legal guardian for support and is claimed as dependent for tax purposes under the Internal Revenue Code.
 The school will document such notice.

 In maintaining student records, the schools will follow applicable state and federal laws and regulations.